SimplyWallSt/Company-Analysis-Model/industry_averages.markdown

 * Xth Percentile

 ## Market Cap Groupings
 We use the following thresholds to define our market cap groups based on the distribution of companies globally.
-Not all market caps are converted to USD for consistency:
+Remember all market caps are converted to USD for consistency:
 * Small cap: $0 - $500M (~21,000 companies)
 * Mid cap: $500M - $5B (~5000 companies)
 * Large cap: >$5B (~2000 companies)